juanda/itePAPIas/README.md

 ### Available connectors

+You can find in a commented section of the config file a configuration example for every connector.

+#### LDAP Connector

+This connector retrieves the user attributes from a LDAP service.

+#### Simple Connector

+This is an very simple connector which takes the user attributes directly from an array.
+It is intended to show the connector structure and to help to develop your own connectors.

+#### SimpleWithForm Connector

+As the Simple Connector, this one takes the user attributes directly from an array, but it also needs an identification number (DNI), besides the usual username and password credentials, to perform the authentication.
+This connector is intended to show how to develop connectors which use credentials beyond the usual username and password.
+Here you can see how to include a form with the data you need to perform the authentication process.

+#### SQL Connector

+A connector to retrieve the user attribute from an PDO compatible database by means of a simple SQL query.

+#### Symfonite Connector

+A connector to retrive the user attribute from a symfonite[1] system

 ### How to add and implement new Connectors

 The connector is a service used by the PAPI AS framework in order to retrieve the user's attributes from the information system where his data are stored (a database, a LDAP directory service, a file, etc).
-The connector must be imple- mented as a class with several required public method.
+The connector must be imple- mented as a class with several required public method (an interface).
 We are going to describe how to develop a connector to access your information service.

-All the connectors reside in the src/Papi/Connectors directory.
-So create a directory named {connector_name} under such ubication.
-For example, to create a connector named "Simple"[1], we create the directory 'src/Papi/Connectors/Simple'.
+All the connectors reside in the src/TeyDe/Papi/Connectors directory.
+You must create a directory named {connector_name} under such ubication.
+For example, to create a connector named "Simple"[2], we create the directory:

+        'src/Papi/Connectors/Simple'.

-Now, under such directory, you must create in a file named 'Connector.php' a class named 'Connector' belonging to the namespace TeyDe\Papi\Connectors\{connector_name}.
+A class named 'Connector' belonging to the namespace

+        TeyDe\Papi\Connectors\{connector_name}.

-This class will provide the interface needed to access the information system where the attributes are stored and to return these attributes to the AS.
+will provide the interface needed to access the information system where the attributes are stored and will return these attributes to the AS.
+This class must reside into a file named 'Connector.php'.
 The interface is composed by three public methods:

         public function __construct($data, $config=null){}